mauriciowillig/dataflow-speech-redaction/README.md

 A JSON file containing the service account's private key will be downloaded to your computer.
 > **⚠ Important:** Store this file securely.
 Anyone with this file can access your Google Cloud resources as the service account.

-Export the key in json format, place the sa json and the inspect template in the same path where will run the template script creation.
+Export the key in json format, place the SA json and the inspect template in the same path where will run the template script creation.

 #### 4. Run the script with the following command: